What we know about treating seasonal influenza

 For more information

 The trial is sponsored by the University of Oxford and is funded by the European Union.
 The ALIC4E trial is being delivered as work package of the Platform for European Preparedness Against (Re-) emerging Epidemics (PREPARE) consortium grant.
 PREPARE is a European Commission funded network for the rapid and efficient delivery of harmonised, large-scale clinical research studies on infectious diseases.
-Dr. Muireann dePaor at the RCSI, Dublin is coordinating the Irish component of the trial.
+The Health Research Board, Primary Care Clinical Trials Network Ireland is coordinating the Irish component of the trial during season 3.